 Do you need support on your inclusive journey?

-A good starting point is taking a free test to assess the usability of your online platforms.
+A good starting point is taking a free accessibility test to assess the usability of your online platforms.
 Our accessibility experts provide robust audit testing of digital sites and cross-departmental training to help organisations to embed inclusive practices.

-If you are ready to create a working environment where everyone thrives, ‘Now is the Time’ to take action and we are here to help you along your journey.
+If you are ready to create a working environment where everyone thrives, ‘Now is the Time’ to take action, and we are here to help you along your journey.